 Figure 6: Inverse regressions of first order between retrieved ZML and pollutants concentration during a daytime (09:00-18:00) showing the dilution effect caused by the evolution of the convective ML.
 Hourly data from May and June 2016 are included.
-Periods affected by precipitation were not considered and error bars indicate their standard errors.
-Each point is ensemble of 20 points (n=20).
+Periods affected by precipitation are not considered and error bars indicate their standard errors.
+Each point is an ensemble of 20 points (n=20).